A surface of degree $24$ with $1440$ singularities of type $D\_4$: Degree

 \section{Degree ${\boldsymbol{16}}$}

-Using the morphism $\s_2$ defined in the previous section and the fact that it is \'etale over $U$, we get that $\ZC(g[2]) \cap U$ has exactly $352$ singular points, which are all quotient singularities of type $D_4$.
-We now need to determine the singularities which are not contained in $U$.
-So let $H$ be the complement of $U$ in $\Pb^3(\CM)$.
+Using the morphism $\s_{\!
+2}$ defined in the previous section, we get that $\ZC(g[2]) \cap \UC$ has exactly $352$ singular points, which are all quotient singularities of type $D_4$.
+We now need to determine the singularities which are not contained in $\UC$.
+So let $\HC$ be the complement of $\UC$ in $\Pb^3(\CM)$.

 \begin{quotation}

 \end{quotation}